top of page

 The 2012 Five-Star release really jumped up in set size this year.
 Obviously, this new Ultra Premium adult title was surpassing all predictions and estimates.
 It moved from 183 in 2011 to 190 in 2012.
 The release in 2012 had the same style as its predecessors, a player cut out and pasted onto a themed background.
 This was Topps' Five-Star title routine (See the 2012 Topps Five Star "Malcolm Floyd" #47 left).
 The '12 release keep the insert titles pretty much the same, all Jerseys and autographs.
 The insert sets went from 12 to 13.
 That is a huge number of sets, especially when they are all high-end cards, such as these.

-The rookie memorebilia cards for this set are a gem.
+The rookie memorabilia cards for this set are a gem.
 (See the 2013 Topps Five Star "Dion Jordan" Rookie Jersey Autograph #110 left below).
-The jersey swatch is a solid size and they are numbered to a pretty nice number...94.
+The jersey swatch is a solid size, and they are numbered to a pretty nice number...94.
 No idea why that number was chosen.

 2011 Topps Five Star: “Philip Rivers” #144*